snakeawp/speech-to-text/docs/README.md

 This app **uses Google Chrome language processing** to listen with the microphone and return as a result a word.
 With that **result** the component redirects to the search page using it as a parameter.
 Under the app's name, you should explain the topic, giving a **brief description** of its **functionality** in a store when installed.

-Next, **add media** (either an image of a GIF) with the rendered components, so that users can better understand how the app works in practice.

 ![speechlow](https://user-images.githubusercontent.com/23383993/127346535-62a7546b-accd-468b-adfa-3495cabe64b9.gif)

 ## Configuration